allofphysicsgraph/proofofconcept/README.md

 Development and testing performed on Mac OS 10.7.5

-Currently, content is manually coded into XML files:
+Currently, content is entered into CSV files:
-* connections_database.csv: how do inference rules and statements relate?
-** assumption: order of steps within a derivation matters (for Latex generation) ** assumption: one inference rule per step (for Latex generation)
+* connections_database.csv: relation between inference rules and expressions ** one inference rule per step (for Latex generation)
 * expressions_database.csv  : library of unique expressions used by connections
 * inference_rules_database.csv  : library of unique inference rules used by connections
 * comments_database.xml   : set of comments which may reference multiple expressions or steps

-physics_graph_notes.log: my commentary and observations on the project as it progresses
+doc/physics_graph_notes.log: my commentary and observations on the project as it progresses